Online, Virtual and Classroom Courses

 IOSH Managing Safely: What is IOSH Managing Safely?

-An internationally recognised certificate, IOSH Managing Safely does not require any previous experience or qualifications within the sector making it ideal as a starting point for staff in any industry.
+An internationally recognised certificate, IOSH Managing Safely does not require any previous experience or course within the sector making it ideal as a starting point for staff in any industry.
 This IOSH course covers subjects including:

 • Assessing Risk